pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/setting-up-dev-environment.rst

 .. _setting_up_dev_chapter:

-Part 2 - Setting up your development environment and starting and application
+Part 2 - Setting up your development environment and starting an application
 ===============================================================================

 We have a lot to cover today including: